muafa7/http-from-tcp/README.md

 Most developers interact with HTTP through frameworks or standard libraries.
 This project takes a lower-level approach to help you understand:

 - how data is transmitted over TCP
-- how streaming input is processed
+- how streaming input is processed incrementally
-- how HTTP request lines are structured
+- how HTTP request lines, headers, and bodies are structured
 - how protocol validation works internally

 This serves as a foundation for building an HTTP server from scratch.